awardit/react-use-browser/README.md

 ![License](https://img.shields.io/npm/l/@crossroads-loyalty-solutions/react-use-browser)
 [![npm](https://img.shields.io/npm/v/@crossroads-loyalty-solutions/react-use-browser)](https://www.npmjs.com/package/@crossroads-loyalty-solutions/react-use-browser)

-A hook giving components the ability to render one markup on the server, then hydrate using that markup on the client and once hydrated swap that markup to the client markup.
+A hook enabling client side hydration of Server-Side-Rendered components when server-produced markup needs to differ from the final client application markup.

+This is useful when you deliberately want to render different markup on the server with the same isomorphic application, such as:

+ * Pagination on the server which gets transformed into an infinite-scroll once client JavaScript has loaded.
+ * A native `<input type="select" />` on the server and a custom JavaScript-enhanced `<Select />` component on the client.

-This solves the issue of ReactDOM `hydrate` having issues with hydrating server markup with the client DOM by first letting the components render the server markup during hydration and then make them update to the client markup once hydration has finished.
+This hook solves the issue of ReactDOM `hydrate` having issues with hydrating progressive-enhancement webapps where the JS-enhanced client DOM differs from the server-rendered markup.
+It does this by first letting the components render the server markup during hydration and — once hydrated — swap out the differing parts.

 ## Installation